-Cash and credit/ debit card with both be accepted methods of payments for entry to the festival.
+Cash will be accepted method of payment for entry to the festival.
 Some food vendors may not accept cards, so there will be several ATMs available for use.

 + Can I bring my folding lawn chairs or a wagon for my children?